 Transition Back to Medical School

-Re-entry into medical school requires careful coordination among you, your mentor, your thesis advisory committee, the MD/PhD program, and the MD training program.
+Re-entry into medical school requires careful coordination among you, your mentor, your thesis advisory committee, the MD/PhD program, and the MD program.

 During a one-week orientation, you become familiar with aspects of a clinical clerkship.
 For example, you receive a campus tour, training on how to complete and file clinical data, and exposure to practical tools.

-In addition, you take a six-week course, Introduction to Bedside Diagnosis, developed specifically for MD/PhD candidates nearing the end of their PhD thesis work, to acclimate you to the clinic again.
+In addition, you take a course, Introduction to Bedside Diagnosis, developed specifically for MD/PhD candidates nearing the end of their PhD thesis work, to acclimate you to the clinic again.
 This course consists of highly focused sessions taught by chief medical residents at NYC Health + Hospitals/Bellevue, which serves a broad range of patients.

-When you return to the MD training program after completing your PhD, we provide up to 22 months of funding while you complete clinical clerkships.
+When you return to the MD training program after completing your PhD, we provide up to 24 months of funding while you complete your clinical clerkships.
 This includes one month of vacation, one month to interview, and one month to study for Step 2 of the USMLE®.
 Funding terminates on the last day of the month you graduate from NYU Grossman School of Medicine.

 NYU Grossman School of Medicine MD/PhD candidates may choose from one of three academic pathways.
 Confer with the MD/PhD director to discuss which pathway is right for you.

 In our traditional pathway, you spend 18 months completing preclinical coursework toward the MD degree and two research lab rotations.
 By March 1 of your second year, you take the USLME® Step 1, the first part of the three-part examinations required for medical licensure.